guide huayna picchu 2023

 When you get your Machu Picchu tickets, be sure to also choose the tickets for the hiking route of your preference.
 You will notice that you can choose to climb Huayna Picchu or Machu Picchu mountain.
 In this way, if you choose the first one, your ticket will have to indicate: “Circuit 4 + Waynapicchu”.

+By the way, you can buy your tickets on the official website of the Peruvian government https://tuboleto.cultura.pe.
 Another important recommendation, booking your Huayna Picchu tickets at least 6 months in advance, these usually sell out quickly the closer the date of use is.

-A. What means circuit 4?
+A. What is circuit 4?

 machu picchu circuit 4